JokuJojo/Variation-Jam/Ideas.md

 2. Having a reloading system with clicking
 4. A random timer for everytime the cop comes out with a warning
 5. Having to make the hole interactable

+My name is Walter Hartwell White.
+I live at 308 Negra Arroyo Lane, Albuquerque, New Mexico, 87104.
+To all law enforcement entities, this is not an admission of guilt.
+I am speaking to my family now.
+Skyler, you are the love of my life.
+I hope you know that.
+Walter Junior, you're my big man.
+There are going to be some...things.
+Things that you'll come to learn about me in the next few days.
+I just want you to know that, no matter how it may look, I only had you in my heart.
+Goodbye.